 If an option is specified on the command line, it overrides all other values that may have been specified in the app specific settings, or in the optional configuration file.
 Not all Gunicorn settings are available to be set from the command line.
 To see the full list of command line settings you can do the usual:

 $ gunicorn -h

-The configuration file should be a valid Python source file.
+The configuration file should be a valid Python source file with a python extension (e.g. gunicorn.conf.py).
 It only needs to be readable from the file system.
-More specifically, it does not need to be importable.
+More specifically, it does not have to be on the module path (sys.path, PYTHONPATH).
 Any Python is valid.
 Just consider that this will be run every time you start Gunicorn (including when you signal Gunicorn to reload).

 To set a parameter, just assign to it.
 There’s no special syntax.
 The values you provide will be used for the configuration values.

-All the settings are mentionned in the settings list.
+All the settings are mentioned in the settings list.